henrywu2019/BentoML/docs/source/concepts.rst

 All three methods in the Programmatic Access section above, can be used for doing single-machine batch offline model serving.
 Depends on the format of input data.
-An inference computation job can be started either with BentoService's Python API or Bash CLI command.
+An inference computation job can be started either with MyModel's Python API or Bash CLI command.
 This made it very easy to integrate with Job scheduling tools such as `Apache Airflow <https://airflow.apache.org/>`_ and `Celery <http://www.celeryproject.org/>`_.

-For batch serving on large dataset running on a cluster, Kappa team is building a Apache Spark UDF loader for BentoService.
+For batch serving on large dataset running on a cluster, Kappa team is building a Apache Spark UDF loader for MyModel.
 This feature is still in Beta testing phase.
 `Contact us <mailto:contact@kappa.ai>`_ if you are interested in helping to test or improve it.